JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 ## OOP: The bottom line

 OOP encourages modeling environments based on our intuitive understanding of how it'd works, and then use the capabilities you designed in that system to solve problems and implement the requirements of your program.

 Instead of managing the overhead of a systems in our brain, we front-load that work and design a high level abstract model that we can use to solve the problems through. `class Student extends Person` because we understand students to also be people.
 This isn't inherently bad, abstraction is all over software engineering and computing after all.
 If we never got any more high level we'd still all be handing reams of punch-cards to secretaries.

 But abstraction isn't free.
 Ignoring performance concerns, the more abstraction you add to your systems the more assumptions you make about how things fit together.
 More abstraction leads to more assumptions which leads to more coupling.
 These assumptions can be wrong and will cause you to have to untangle your spaghetti code.
 Note that this isn't inherit to OOP, you can make responsibility organized OOP based codebases, just as you can make difficult to maintain code in a functional language.

-OOP encourages you model a problem, then use the model to solve the problem.
+OOP encourages you model a problem first, then use the model to solve the problem second.

-You come up with the model first then use it to do stuff second.

-An inversion of this would be the old school "procedural" programming style of just writing code that solves the problems directly, due to there simply not being a lot of abstraction features available in simple procedural languages.
+An inversion of this would be the old school "procedural" programming style of just writing code that solves the problems directly, due to there simply not being a lot of built in abstraction features available in simple procedural languages.
 After you start implementing solutions, you then can start to observe common/shared behavior between features that can be abstracted.
-You solve the problems and then create the model.
+You solve the problems first then create the model second.

 Software Engineer and Game Programmer Casey Muratori coined the phrase ["semantic compression"](https://caseymuratori.com/blog_0015) based on this style.
-You act as a human compression algorithm, finding pieces of functionality that can be compressed into commonly shared pieces, only abstracting something after you've used it twice.
+You act as a human compression algorithm, finding pieces of functionality that can be compressed into commonly shared pieces, only abstracting something after you've used it twice and observe it can be compressed.
 It isn't necessarily about not using objects or interfaces or inheritance, it's about using them when they make sense to based on what you've observed about the codebase.

 Big detailed UML diagrams plot too specific of a course towards what we think is the API that will best accomplish the set of requirements we're after.
 If we've never made that thing before then it's very hard to know what form the final code will take.

 Unlike other types of engineering, software is extremely cheap to refactor after we've begun building.
 Large detailed blueprints of buildings are made not because that's the best way to go about designing a building, but because civil engineers and architects need to lock in all decisions before construction (their compiler) can start building what they described.

 Being able to write code quickly, that solves problems directly, and then figuring out the best models to represent your code as you make it is a benefit many software engineers take for granted but don't seem to take advantage of.

 Casey in his blog post writes: